ekxhta/Color_Detect/README.md

 # COLOR DETECTION SYSTEM FOR STATIC AND LIVE IMAGES USING MATLAB
 ## INSTRUCTIONS:
-- add image file called "img.jpg" where you wish for the colour to be detected. (for static image detection)
+- Add image file called "img.jpg" where you wish for the colour to be detected. (for static image detection)
-- change the rgb ratios in the code according to color you wish to detect.
+- Change the rgb ratios in the code according to color you wish to detect.
-- for live image color detection make sure the camera permissions are on.
+- For live image color detection make sure the camera permissions are on.

 ## INTRODUCTION
 Colour detection plays a crucial role in various fields such as:
 - Computer vision
 - Image processing
 - Robotics.

 This project focuses on the development of a Colour detection system using MATLAB, capable of analysing both

 a) Static Images
 b) Live Picture
 The project aims to leverage MATLAB's powerful image processing capabilities to accurately identify and isolate specific colours within an image or live video stream.